clld/crossgram/README.md

 ### Prerequisite: Concepticon

-Crossgram relies on data from the [Glottolog][glottlog] reference catalogue.
+Crossgram relies on data from the [Glottolog][glottolog] reference catalogue.
 It will find it using [cldfcatalog][cldfcatalog].

 [glottolog]: https://github.com/glottolog/glottolog